What Is a Personal Attendant for a Wedding? And Who Should You Ask To Be One?

 So there you have it!
 A personal attendant is someone who is dedicated to supporting you with personal needs on your wedding day, from keeping you organized when you’re getting ready to calming pre-ceremony nerves, to partying it up at your reception and sending you off after the grand exit!

-At the end of the day, deciding whether or not you should appoint a friend/family member to help or hire a personal attendant for your wedding day is entirely up to you.
-Whoever might be your personal attendant, make sure you treat them respectfully and give them a thoughtful gift for supporting you on such a special day!
+Whether or not you have a personal attendant for your wedding day is entirely up to you.
+If you do have a personal attendant, make sure you treat that person respectfully and give them a thoughtful gift for supporting you on such a special day!
+Here are a few gift ideas to consider.

 The personal attendant holds up the bride's dress on her way to the first look.